 - information on the national system for higher education.
 Section 8 of the Norwegian DS is a fixed text developed by NOKUT, which is updated regularly.

-Below you will find links to the current text of Section 8 and a diagram of the Norwegian educational system.
-Section 8 was last updated in May 2015, the diagram itself in November 2013.
+Below you will find links to the current text of Section 8 with a diagram of the Norwegian educational system.
+The document was last updated in April 2021.

 Norwegian higher education qualifications make up the levels from 6 to 8 of the Norwegian Qualifications Framework for Lifelong Learning (NQF) from 2011, which is the national overarching qualifications framework.
 NQF was referenced to the European Qualifications Framework for Lifelong Learning (EQF) in 2014.

 In 1998, a common DS-template was developed under the auspices of the European Commission, the Council of Europe and UNESCO/CEPES.
 The Lisbon Convention is UNESCO and the Council of Europe’s convention on recognition of qualifications regarding higher education.
 Article IX.3 of the Lisbon Convention is dedicated to the Diploma Supplement.

 A new (renovated) template for the Diploma Supplement was adopted at the European Higher Education Area (EHEA) Ministerial Conference in 2018.

 Every student graduating in a country participating in the Bologna process should since 2005 receive the Diploma Supplement automatically and free of charge.